Sample Article

 Depending upon the amount of information available, several options are available to find full text of an article when you have a citation, or part of a citation.
-The following journal article, published in 2017 by the American Psychological Association (APA) in the Journal of Counseling Psychology is used in the examples on this page.
+The following journal article, published in 2017 in the Journal of Clinical Psychology is used in the examples on this page.

 To find full text of an article when you have a citation, locate the journal issue and find the article.